cgross/angular-busy/README.md

 * `templateUrl` - Optional.
 If provided, the given template will be shown in place of the default progress indicatory template.
 * `delay` - Optional.
 The amount of time to wait until showing the indicator.
 Defaults to 0.
 Specified in milliseconds.
 * `minDuration` - Optional.
 The amount of time to keep the indicator showing even if the promise was resolved quicker.
 Defaults to 0.
 Specified in milliseconds.
+* `wrapperClass` - Optional.
+The name(s) of the CSS classes to be applied to the wrapper element of the busy sign/animation.
+Defaults to `cg-busy cg-busy-animation`.
+Typically only useful if you wish to apply different positioning to the animation.

 ## Providing Custom Templates